gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitHub-App-JMESPath-filter-examples-gij-self-managed.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        The <code>!condition</code> must be wrapped in a parenthesis so it won’t invert the whole expression.
+        The <code>!condition</code> must be wrapped in a parenthesis so it wonâ€™t invert the whole expression.
     </div>
     </div>
 </div>